epccs/RPUno/NightLight/README.md

 The night light state machine uses non-blocking timers and cycles through the led[1|2|3|4].cycle_state for each controlled LED.
 The settings are loaded from EEPROM each night after the Day-Night state machine switches from an Evening debounce state to a Night state.

-Note: the Night_AttachWork() function is used to set a callback that will be run at the start of each night.
+Note: the Night_AttachWork() function is given a callback that is used to check if there was solar charge gain (> 100mAHr) and if so load the LED settings from EEPROM and StartLed each night. the Day_AttachWork() function is given a callback that is used to reset the solar charge accumulation values.

 # Wiring LED Strings to RPUno